November 16, 2022

 Some individuals with Carney complex may have a benign tumor (adenoma) of the pituitary gland.
 The pituitary gland is a small gland located near the base of the skull that produces several hormones and releases them into the bloodstream as needed by the body.
 Infrequently, individuals with Carney complex can develop a condition known as acromegaly.
 Acromegaly occurs when a pituitary adenoma causes increased production of growth hormone.
 Symptoms include abnormal enlargement of the bones of the arms, legs and head.
 The bones in the jaws and in the front of the skull are typically most often affected.
 Consequently, affected individuals may exhibit abnormal enlargement of the hands, feet, jaws and face.
 Acromegaly may also cause thickening of the soft tissues of the body, particularly the heart and accelerated growth leading to tall stature.
 Acromegaly is a slowly progressive condition.

 Some individuals with Carney complex may have multiple tumors (nodules) affecting the thyroid.
 The thyroid is a butterfly-shaped gland at the base of the neck that secretes hormones that help to regulate growth and development in the body.
 In most cases, these nodules are benign nonfunctioning adenomas.
 Nonfunctioning means that the adenoma does not produce excess hormones.
-In some cases, affected individuals may have papillary or follicular thyroid carcinoma.
+Some affected individuals may have papillary or follicular thyroid carcinoma.
 In rare cases, thyroid carcinoma has developed in individuals with a longstanding history of multiple thyroid nodules.

 In males, an endocrine tumor known as a large-cell calcifying Sertoli cell tumor (LCCSCT) may develop.
 This tumor is found in the testes as tiny areas of calcification and sometimes can be associated with early development of secondary sexual characteristics (precocious puberty).
 This tumor can potentially cause breast development in males (gynecomastia).
 LCCSCTs are almost always benign; only one case has ever been reported of malignant transformation.
 Approximately one-third of males with Carney complex have these tumors present when first diagnosed with the disorder, usually during the first decade of life.
 Virtually all adult males develop LCCSCTs at some point.
 Less frequently, two other testicular tumors can also occur in males with Carney complex, specifically Leydig cell tumors and pigmented nodular adrenocortical rest tumors.
 Leydig cell tumors potentially can become malignant.
 Pigmented nodular adrenocortical rest tumors are benign, but can cause Cushing’s syndrome.